chen-yiliang/ProstaTD/README.md

 | 5 | psiv3, psiv21, pwhv3, pwhv5, pwhv6 | Remaining videos |

 > [!WARNING]
 >  Unlike the setting in the paper, we recommend a nnUNet-style/COCO-style split protocol that **does not use a validation set**.
-The selection of validation videos can severely bias performance metrics, as these videos often contain **rare triplets** (a phenomenon also observed in CholecT50).
+The selection of validation videos can severely bias performance metrics (a phenomenon also observed in CholecT50), as these videos often contain **rare triplets**.
 Consequently, a more robust setting is to eliminate the validation set and perform cross-validation directly on the test folds.

 ## 📈 Evaluation Toolkit